graeme-a-stewart/atlasgit/README.md

 `import/trunk/Package` for the trunk

 N.B.
-The creation of this huge number of tags impacts on git performance, so it's best to delete the import tags when the branches have been reconstructed.
+The creation of this huge number of tags impacts on git performance, so it's best to not export these tags to gitlab/github (or delete from the the original import repository).

 ### Construct git branches for numbered releases